JoranJix/Undressify/README.md

 ### Bug Reporting

-If you discover a bog or a problem, pleas open an issue here on GitHub!
+If you discover a bug or a problem, pleas open an issue here on GitHub!

 ### Key Features:
 - People on your SL friendlist can undress you